davedawkins/doodletoy/README.md

 ```

-I already had a Linode instance and I decided to fire up another one to host the server.
+I already had a [Linode](https://www.linode.com) instance and I decided to fire up another one to host the server.
 I probably could host it side-by-side with the app server, but I didn't want to complicate the routing of traffic through port 80/443, and I didn't want to use non-standard ports.
-The issue (as I see it) is that Appwrite server wants to be on port 80/443 and I see no immediate way to configure it to route traffic for a different host so that the app could be served by a plain Nginx process.
+The issue (as I see it) is that the Appwrite server wants to be on port 80/443 and I see no immediate way to configure it to route traffic for a different host so that the web app can be served by a plain Nginx process.
+I plan to see if this can be done.

 If you use non-standard ports for Appwrite, you can use your nginx to do the routing, but then I suspect you'll get into problems with OAUTH2 redirection URLs - we use those to allow people to login via Google, Discord, Github etc.